Initial Situation relating to Pension Rights

 Pension Equalization Act: Internal and External Division

-To regulate this pension rights’ equalisation, the Act on Pension Equalisation (VersAusglG) was created in 2009 as part of the reform of marriage law.
-The aim of the reform was to create a fairer participation in the pension assets acquired during the marriage by prescribing a fundamental internal system division, i.e. with the pension provider of the spouse who is subject to equalisation (occupational pension of the working spouse).
-According to the Federal Constitutional Court, “(…) above all women should benefit from this “(…), who are still frequently not in a position themselves to acquire corresponding, not only marginal, independent pension entitlements during marriage, often due to childcare periods. (margin no. 2, ref.
+To regulate this pension rights’ equalisation, the Act on Pension Equalisation (VersAusglG) was created in 2009 as part of the marriage law reform.
+The reform aimed to create fairer participation in the pension assets acquired during the marriage by prescribing a fundamental internal system division, i.e. with the pension provider of the spouse who is subject to equalisation (occupational pension of the working spouse).
+According to the Federal Constitutional Court, “(…) above all women should benefit from this “(…), who are still frequently not in a position themselves to acquire corresponding, not only marginal, independent pension entitlements during the marriage, often due to childcare periods. (margin no. 2, ref.
 1 BvL 5/18).

-Thus, the ex-spouse does not have a split pension entitlement with the employer of the original spouse, but only with an external pension provider. § 9(2) of the VersAusglG basically assigns priority to internal splitting over external splitting.
-However, the Act also provides for exceptional provisions which expressly permit external splitting, as in §§ 14 and 17 VersAuglG.
+Thus, the ex-spouse does not have a split pension entitlement with the employer of the original spouse but only with an external pension provider. § 9(2) of the VersAusglG basically assigns priority to internal splitting over external splitting.
+However, the Act also provides exceptional provisions that expressly permit external splitting, as in §§ 14 and 17 VersAuglG.

 The initial situation for the decision of the Federal Constitutional Court is to be summarized by a short example.
 In practice, the requirements for pension rights equalization in the form of external splitting are often structured as follows:

-The starting point for the example is the “classic family model” and the situation that is predominantly found in practice, in which the husband earns a living and the wife takes over the tasks of the household and bringing up the children.
-During this time the husband can pay high contributions to the company pension scheme, which is not possible for the wife in this form.
-If the marriage then comes to a divorce, these pension entitlements are to be divided by the pension rights equalisation scheme, whereby in certain legally standardised cases the husband’s insurance carrier or employer can demand the external division.
-The woman must then invest her share of the pension with a different institution than the man.
+The starting point for the example is the “classic family model“, and the situation that is predominantly found in practice, in which the husband earns a living and the wife takes over the household tasks and brings up the children.
+During this time, the husband can pay high contributions to the company pension scheme, which is not possible for the wife in this form.
+If the marriage then comes to a divorce, these pension entitlements are divided by the pension rights equalisation scheme.
+In certain legally standardised cases, the husband’s insurance carrier or employer can demand the external division.
+The wife must then invest her share of the pension with a different institution than the husband.

 Result: Transfer Losses and Interest Rate Differences

-The result of such an example case is that the external provider has to reckon with other, worse interest rates, so that the woman makes losses.
-So what the man gives away in shared pension entitlements after the divorce is only half of what the woman receives.
+The result of such an example case is that the external provider has to reckon with other, worse interest rates so that the wife makes losses.
+So what the husband gives away in shared pension entitlements after the divorce is only half of what the wife receives.

 This means that external splitting in this constellation is particularly burdensome and shocking for the spouses affected who are entitled to equalisation.
 On the one hand, external splitting causes high transfer losses, which result from a complicated method of calculating the current capital value of the pension portion to be split in pension equalization.